Skip to content

 Standard Model Structure

-Whether the gauge group, fermion content, and family structure of the Standard Model can be constrained or derived as statused branch results of the Shadow Theory programme.
-Any such result requires its own public branch packet; earlier notes on this page are historical drafts.
+Whether the gauge group, fermion content, and family structure of the Standard Model can be constrained or derived within the Shadow Theory programme.
+Any such result requires its own public paper or record with declared assumptions, support appropriate to the claim, explicit limitations, and a clear claim boundary; earlier notes on this page are historical drafts.

 Open problemParticle Physics